Why are engaged employees so important?

 9. Make wellbeing a priority

 When you are healthy in both mind and body, you are more likely to be productive and engaged in day to day activities.
 Employees need to have a balance in their life and good health should always be kept as a priority.
 When not feeling at their best, employees will become stressed and unmotivated.
-Offering ways of managing wellness, such as discounted gym memberships like those available on our Perks platform, will help to boost engagement levels.
+Offering employee benefits to help manage wellness, such as discounted gym memberships like those available on our Perks platform, will help to boost engagement levels.
 Good mental and physical wellbeing means that when employees are in work, they will be focused and working at their best.

 10. Encourage employees to speak freely